-Spray your cutting board with undiluted hydrogen peroxide.
-Allow to sit for a minute or two, then rinse clean.
+Spray your cutting board with undiluted, fresh hydrogen peroxide.
+Allow to sit for at least 10 minutes, then rinse clean.

 Those yellow stains in white t-shirts are quite annoying.
 To get them out, follow the step-by-step instructions here: How to Remove Yellow Sweat Stains—It Really Works!

-Because hydrogen peroxide is a non-toxic sanitizer, it’s perfect for cleaning plastic toys and lunch boxes.
+Because hydrogen peroxide is a non-toxic, safe and effective sanitizer, it’s perfect for cleaning plastic toys and lunch boxes.